A topic from the subject of Biochemistry in Chemistry.

 Introduction

-Free radicals are atoms or molecules with unpaired electrons.
-They are highly reactive and can damage cells and DNA, leading to a variety of diseases, including cancer and heart disease.
-Antioxidants are substances that can neutralize free radicals and protect cells from damage.
+Free radicals are atoms or molecules with an unpaired electron in their outer shell.
+This makes them highly reactive and prone to seeking out another electron to become stable.
+This process can damage cells and their DNA, leading to oxidative stress and contributing to a variety of diseases, including cancer, heart disease, and neurodegenerative disorders.
+Antioxidants are substances that can neutralize free radicals by donating an electron without becoming unstable themselves, thus protecting cells from damage.

 Key Points